 We used http://loader.io and ‘ab’ tests to assess if the Drupal 8 performs to our performance standards.
 Our performance acceptance criteria for a Cloud VPS is to handle at least 100 users per second during 1 minute for every 1GB of RAM and 1CPU of the VPS with no timeouts.
 We set the timeout to be 10 seconds and loader.io simulates full page loads by a unique user (unlike the ‘ab’ test, which only hits the server, waits for the response and moves ahead).

 Tests were taken for SSL pages.

 What does 500 (or 1200) clients per second means

 During the test, we began with little customisations of the original CentOS 7 template that we had for Managed VPS customers.
 We were increasing the number of visitors per second slowly, step by step until we exhausted server resources and began receiving timeouts in the responses.
-This was indication of the server limit and this is where we began fine tuning the server, researching for options and comparing loader.io results.
-Good indicator was the outcome of loader.io indicating absense of response timeouts, at which point we were increasing the number of visitors further until response timeouts reappeared again.
+This was the indication of the server limit and this is where we began fine tuning the server, researching for options and comparing loader.io results.
+A good indicator was the outcome of the loader.io indicating the absence of response timeouts, at which point we were increasing the number of visitors further until response timeouts reappeared again.

 ab testing is included for us to compare Drupal 8 RC2 with Drupal 7, and not to indicate real world performance.

 These ab tests run from the VPS itself, hitting the Drupal front page.

 ab -n1000 -c1 http://drupal8.redyhost.com/ 55.26 requests per second